A Perfect Winter Retreat for Snowbirds

 *Please note that this guide was published in 2016 and rates and information for accommodations and listings may have changed.
 Travel Penticton is not responsible for errors or omissions in this guide.

 As the main tourist season draws to a close the city becomes noticeably quieter, but there are still plenty of activities and events to enjoy.
 Thanks to the milder Okanagan weather, golfing, fishing and other outdoor activities are available until much later in the year.

-If you are feeling more adventurous take a trip up to Nickel Plate Nordic Centre and go snowshoeing on the mountain trails (shuttle bus services are available).
+If you are feeling more adventurous take a trip up to Nickel Plate Nordic Centre and go snowshoeing or cross country skiing on the mountain trails (shuttle bus services are available).
 Or visit Apex Mountain Resort for downhill skiing, night skiing, tubing, a skate around their 1km skating loop through the forest, or a game of hockey on their outdoor rink.

 Warm up to Winter

 The last thing that you’ll want to do in Penticton is hibernate.
 With so much to do, you’ll find yourself falling in love with winter again.